50n1cd347h9/imFineVM/README.md

 The built binary is `zig-out/bin/imFineVM`, but set the alias if necessary

 # What is imFineVM
-imFineVM is a virtual machine consisting of original instructions, cpu (and registers) and memory.
+imFineVM is a virtual machine consisting of original instructions, cpu (and registers) and memory.<br>
+By default, registers are `32 bits` wide and the stack is aligned by register size.

 The instruction consists of at least 3 bytes.
 Its structure is as follows